occivink/mpv-scripts/README.md

 The first command takes four arguments:
 `$container` (string): the output container, so webm/mkv/mp4/...
 `$only_active_tracks` (true/false): if true, only encode the currently active tracks.
 For example, mute the player / hide the subtitles if you don't want audio/subs to be part of the extract.
 `$preserve_filters` (true/false): whether to preserve some of the currently applied filters (crop, rotate, flip and mirror) into the extract.
 This is pretty useful combined with crop.lua.
+Note that you can not copy streams with the filters.
 `$codec` (string): additional parameters, anything supported by ffmpeg goes

 ## Examples:

 Encode a webm for your favorite imageboard:
 ```
-e script-message-to encode set_timestamp webm false true "-an -sn -c:v libvpx -crf 10"
+e script-message-to encode set_timestamp webm false true "-an -sn -c:v libvpx -crf 10 -b:v 1000k"
 ```
 Slice a video without reencoding:
 ```